TechyTrickster/personal_page/data/common/about-me/about-me.md

 ---

 I'm a IT industry professional of three and a half years with strong communication skills.
+My hobbies include 3D modeling / printing, reading, writing, video games / VR, and running / playing TTRPG campaigns.
 I've gained experience in many different rolls during that time, as I started out doing solo, end to end software development in an Export Controlled Environment.
 Overall, I have worked in the following roles;

 1. Product Owner
 2. Scrum Master